Practice Area

 Florida no longer uses terminology such as “custodial” or “secondary” parent, “visitation” or “primary residential parent.”
 What used to be discussed and treated as the concepts of “custody” and “visitation” are now referred to as parental responsibility and time-sharing.

-With regard to time-sharing, such is the new terminology for what used to be “visitation” and involves the aspect of “custody” which is who the child(ren) is with at a particular time.
-There are numerous factors in the statute as well as case law for the court to consider in determining both parental responsibility and time-sharing all of which essentially are controlled by what the court considers to be in the best interests of the child(ren).
-The child(ren)’s best interests is the ultimate decider in any child-related determination.
+Time-sharing is the new terminology for what used to be “visitation” and involves who the child(ren) is with at a particular time.
+There are numerous factors in the statute as well as case law for the court to consider — all essentially controlled by what the court considers to be in the best interests of the child(ren).
 Although there is currently no judicially or statutorily sanctioned presumption for equal timesharing, there seems to be a trend in that direction by the courts.
-Here at Barbra Amron Weisberg, P.A., we are experienced with the judicial trends, the statutory requirements, and in helping you determine what type of timesharing plan and arrangement would be best for you in your circumstances.
+Here at Barbra Amron Weisberg, P.A., we are experienced with the judicial trends, the statutory requirements, and the relevant case law.

 Contact Us to schedule a private consultation.